comscore Skip to main content

 InuvikOpens in new window

-Inuvik is one of the most compelling northern towns in Canada and a natural Amazing Race Canada style destination.
-Located above the Arctic Circle, it’s known for its Igloo Church, midnight sun, cultural festivals, and as the gateway to the Inuvik–Tuktoyaktuk Highway, the only road in Canada that reaches the Arctic Ocean.
-The town blends modern northern life with Indigenous culture and epic geography in a way that feels purpose built for television storytelling.
+Inuvik is one of the most compelling Northern towns in Canada and a natural Amazing Race Canada style destination.
+Located above the Arctic Circle, it’s known for its Igloo Church, midnight sun, cultural festivals and as the gateway to the Inuvik–Tuktoyaktuk Highway, the only road in Canada that reaches the Arctic Ocean.
+Inuvik is shaped by vibrant Indigenous cultures, Northern innovation, and breathtaking landscapes, offering an unmatched setting for storytelling.